 - what newborns are learning about language;

-- evidence that newborns learn during sleep.
+- evidence that newborns can learn during sleep.

 For additional information about the mind of your newborn, see my guide to newborn sensory perception, as well the many Parenting Science articles mentioned below.